KrisPett/chaincuet-wiki/docs/blockchain/ethereum.md

 IPFS is a peer-to-peer network for storing and sharing data in a distributed file system.
 It is designed to be a decentralized alternative to the HTTP protocol, which is used to transfer data over the internet.

+#### ERC

+The term "ERC" stands for Ethereum Request for Comment, which is a protocol proposal for implementing new features or standards on the Ethereum network.

+##### ERC-20

+ERC-20 is a standard for creating fungible tokens on the Ethereum blockchain.

+##### ERC-721

+ERC-721 is a standard for creating non-fungible tokens (NFTs) on the Ethereum blockchain.

+##### ERC-1155

+ERC-1155 is a standard for creating both fungible and non-fungible tokens on the Ethereum blockchain.

+#### OpenZeppelin

+OpenZeppelin is an open-source framework for building secure smart contracts on Ethereum.
+It provides a set of reusable, audited, and community-vetted smart contracts that can be used to build decentralized applications (dApps).

 #### Metadata
 ```
 {